-Approximately 30 students are selected for this programme every year.
-The number of students selected will be influenced by, among other things, staff capacity, availability of the School's resources as well as academic merit and University transformation objectives.
-As staff capacity and resources may fluctuate from year to year, the number of students selected can also differ from year to year.
+A selection process is followed internally by the School of Public Leadership.
+The number of students selected will be influenced by, among other things, staff capacity and the availability of resources within the school, as well as academic merit and University transformation objectives.